thorek/gama/libs/doc/attribute-configuration.md

 ### String shortcut

 Instead of providing a config object you can simply write the type instead.
-The reast of the attrinbute configuration object will be set as default.
-You can even use all type shortcut notations (as `String!` or `Key` described below) when using this.
+The rest of the attribute configuration object will be set as default.
+You can even use all type shortcut notations (as `String!` or `Key` as described below) when using this.
 The follwing examples are equivalant:

 <table width="100%" style="font-size: 0.9em">